-Google recently announced an all-new gaming platform called Stadia and we have all the latest details.
+Earlier this year Google announced an all-new gaming platform called Stadia and we have all the latest details.
 Stadia is a cloud-based gaming system that will bring together gamers, developers, streamers, YouTube and more into one place, playable on almost any device you own.
 Here’s when you can try it, the cost of Stadia, and what games are available.

-Imagine being able to play all the latest games without a big expensive computer or the latest Xbox console.
+Imagine being able to play all the latest games without a big expensive PC or the latest Xbox console.
 Instead, just open the Chrome Browser and find the game you want to play to get started.
 All without having to download or update anything.
 It just works, instantly.

 You can even go from watching your favorite streamer on YouTube to playing alongside them in a matter of seconds.
 Google servers do the heavy lifting and the game simply gets streamed to whatever device you’re playing on.
-Here’s the launch vide0, then read on for more details.
+A phone, Chromecast, laptop, and more.
+Here’s a quick video and more info.